bignellrp/awscloudformation/README.md

 Fortigate Egress is configured to build a single Fortigate VM for use with AWS Transit Gateway.
 Currently this script requires manual addition of static routes that point at the private ENI.
 A default route in a new VPC connected to the same TGW will allow private instances to nat outbound via a central shared firewall.

+This comes with two templates that currently need to be built hub first then spokes second.

+The fortigate-spoke.yaml will create two spokes and attach them to the same TGW route table for use with the Fortigate Egress.

+Currently the only thing that is not supported with CloudFormation is addition of the spoke routes to the tgw.

+This must be done manually and can be done from the awscli once the stacks are complete.

+aws ec2 create-route --route-table-id $route-table-id --destination-cidr-block 0.0.0.0/0 --gateway-id $tgw-id

+The route-table-id and the gateway-id can be found using the following commands:

+Two commands for the hub stack to output $route-table-id and $tgw-id

+aws cloudformation describe-stacks --stack-name hub-stack --query 'Stacks[0].Outputs[1].OutputValue' aws cloudformation describe-stacks --stack-name hub-stack --query 'Stacks[0].Outputs[2].OutputValue'

+then two commands to output test1rtb and test2rtb

+aws cloudformation describe-stacks --stack-name fortigate-spokes --query 'Stacks[0].Outputs[3].OutputValue' aws cloudformation describe-stacks --stack-name fortigate-spokes --query 'Stacks[0].Outputs[0].OutputValue'

 # Fortigate Egress Next steps

 To add to the script building of the spoke VPC plus an additional firewall for AZ resiliency including BGP failover and dynamic routing.